TITLE Director, Dual Credit Program

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Provides leadership and oversight for the development, expansion, and administration of the University’s off-campus high school dual credit program in accord with guidelines established by the University, the Missouri Coordinating Board for Higher Education, the Higher Learning Commission, and the National Alliance of Concurrent Enrollment Partnerships (NACEP).
+1. Provides leadership and oversight for the development, expansion, and administration of the University’s dual credit program in accord with standards established by the University, the Missouri Coordinating Board for Higher Education, the HLC, and the National Alliance of Concurrent Enrollment Partnerships (NACEP).

 The Director, Dual Credit Program is supervised by the Associate Provost for Access and Outreach and supervises full-time staff, graduate assistants, and student employees.